ingridslette/ingridslette/README.md

 ## Hi there 👋 I'm Ingrid Slette

-🔈 Pronounced ing-rid sleh-tuh
+🔈 My name is pronounced ing-rid sleh-tuh

-😄 Pronouns she/her
+😄 I use she/her pronouns

 👩🏼‍💻 I'm a postdoc at the University of Minnesota, and I coordinate NutNet and DRAGNet.
 I'm also @nutnetadmin.